Youlenda/Master-Thesis-Control-of-Computer-Pointer/README.md

 The dataset is classified by EfficientNet-B0 and some fully connected layers in order to separate considered hand poses.
 Python code for classification is in [dataset classification](https://github.com/Youlenda/Mouse/blob/master/dataset_classification.ipynb).
 Accuracy of test set is 100% because distribution of validation set is simpler than training set.

+One of classification problem is unwanted classes that apears in